 Schedules to provide to us

-In addition the following schedules will assist us in completing your end of year accounts.
-We can prepares these ourselves but if you wish to do so, it would reduce the time we spend preparing your accounts…
+In addition, the following schedules will assist us in completing your end of year accounts.
+We can prepare these ourselves but if you wish to do so, it would reduce the time we spend preparing your accounts…

 - A list of fixed asset additions with copy purchase invoices provided.

-- A year end stock list.
-This should be at the lower of cost and net realisable value.
+- A year-end stock list.
+This should be at the lower of cost and net realizable value.

 - Sales ledger control account reconciliation.

 - Reconciliations for all bank and cash accounts.